brendano/stanford_corenlp_pywrapper/README.md

 pip install .
 ```

-Java version 8 is required to be installed (version 7 may work with older
-CoreNLP versions).
-We have used the wrapper most recently with CoreNLP 3.5.2,
-and have used it with older versions as well.
+Or you can just put the `stanford_corenlp_pywrapper` subdirectory into your
+project (or use virtualenv or whatever).

+The Java required version is whatever CoreNLP needs, perhaps version 8.

 ## Commandline usage

-See `proc_text_files.py` for an example of processing text files,
+See `proc_text_files.py` for an example of processing text files, or
-or `proc_doc_lines.py` for an alternative input/output format.
+`proc_doc_lines.py` for an alternative format.
+Note that you'll have to edit
-Note that you'll have to edit them to specify the jar paths as described below.
+them to specify the jar paths as described below.

 ## Usage from Python

 The basic arguments to open a server are
-    (1) the pipeline mode, or the annotator pipeline, and
+    (1) the pipeline mode (or alternatively, the annotator pipeline), and
-    (2) the paths to the CoreNLP jar files, for the java classpath.
+    (2) the path to the CoreNLP jar files (passed on to the Java classpath)

-The pipeline modes are just quick shortcuts for some pipeline configurations we commonly use.
-They are defined near the top of `stanford_corenlp_pywrapper/sockwrap.py` and include
+The pipeline modes are just quick shortcuts for some pipeline configurations we
+commonly use.
+They are defined near the top of
+`stanford_corenlp_pywrapper/sockwrap.py` and include

   * `ssplit`: tokenization and sentence splitting (included in all subsequent ones)
   * `pos`: POS (and lemmas)